-As lockdowns begin to ease across the globe, we talk with four European foodservice businesses owners about how they’re preparing for an uptick in demand.
+As lockdowns begin to ease across the globe, we talk with three European foodservice businesses owners about how they’re preparing for an uptick in demand.

 Keeping the glass half full